robertaramar/MyZOE/README.md

 # MyZOE
 MyZOE (MeineZOE) is an alternative app to view information about your ZOE.

+---
+> **NOTE**
+I have ceased further development and there will be no distribution of an APK file.
+If you want to use this app, please build one yourself.
+---

 It will display status information about the mileage, the battery, the vehicle's position and maybe more stuff in the future.
 Plans are, to also provide a way to switch on pre-heating and to switch on/off charging.